Black Diamond Alpine Carbon Cork Review

 Weight

-Weighing in at 17.0 ounces per pair, the Carbon Cork is among the heaviest of the poles in our review.
-Metal level locks and a cork grip add weight compared to other options, but over the course of the review, we appreciated these touches.
+At 17.0 ounces per pair, the Carbon Cork weighs in around the middle of the pack.
+Carbon shaft sections help save weight compared to aluminum construction, but the metal level locks and a cork grip add weight.
+Over the course of our testing period, we appreciated these touches.
 As a result, these poles scored higher than many lighter poles in comfort and durability.
 In the trekking pole field, durability and comfort are generally increased by adding weight.
+These poles won't weigh you down, but they aren't the lightest option out there.

 Versatility